 Jago Pearson was the founding Editor-in-Chief of The Epinal.
 He held this post from the publication’s launch in August 2012 until May 2013, when a new editorial team was appointed.
-He remains a fifty percent shareholder and Director of The Epinal Limited, the company that was established to facilitate an independent news outlet on Loughborough’s campus.

 A former Editor of Label Magazine, he studied History and Politics at Loughborough University between 2010 and 2013.
 During his time at Label Magazine he received ‘Special Commendation’ as NUS Student Journalist of the Year 2012.
 Before his Label editorship, he was Head of News and Sport at Loughborough Campus Radio and went onto be Assistant Head of Loughborough Students’ Media, the umbrella organisation for which incorporates Label, LCR and LSUTV.